 - Refugee Cash Assistance (RCA) - RCA is a monthly cash payment for certain non-citizens who are considered refugees, and who have been in the United States eight months or less.

 How to Apply

 - Apply online at ApplyMN.

 - Available to new applicants as well as those with active cases interested in applying for additional programs.

 - Call the EZ Info line at 763-422-7200 to request an application by mail or fax.

 - Print online at eDocs Online

-- Fax, mail, or drop off the paper application at any Economic Assistance location in Anoka, Blaine, Columbia Heights, or Lexington.
+- Fax, mail, or drop off the paper application.
+Drop off locations are listed on the Economic Assistance page.